06 May 2019

 Three years in preparation, the IPBES report brings together evidence from nearly 15,000 references, including scientific papers and government information.
 The report finds that around 1 million animal and plant species are now threatened with extinction.

-Scotland’s nature agency SNH has welcomed the report and the challenge it sets for nature based solutions to climate change.
+Scotland’s nature agency NatureScot has welcomed the report and the challenge it sets for nature based solutions to climate change.

 Chief Executive Francesca Osowska said: